tranthu1209/phantan_IS211.M11_4/README.md

-I# IS221.M11 - Distributed Database System
+# IS221.M11 - Distributed Database System
 A repository that contains the project of Nhom4.